Garry Kasparov: Rising up the ranks

 In early 1978, Kasparov participated in the Sokolsky Memorial tournament in Minsk.
 Normally only established masters and local players were invited, but he received a special invitation, and took first place.
 Kasparov said that after the victory, he thought he had a "very good shot" at the world championship.
 He first qualified for the USSR Chess Championship at age 15 in 1978, the youngest-ever player at that level, by winning a 64-player Swiss system tournament at Daugavpils.
-He scored 8.5/17 in that Soviet championship.
+He scored 9/17 in that Soviet championship.

 Kasparov's first international tournament was in Banja Luka, Yugoslavia, in April 1979 while he was still unrated.
 Kasparov won this high-class tournament by 2 points, emerging with a provisional rating of 2545, enough to rank him equal 40th in the world.
 The next year, 1980, he won the World Junior Chess Championship in Dortmund, West Germany.
 Later that year, he made his debut as the second reserve for the Soviet Union at the Chess Olympiad at Valletta, Malta, and became a Grandmaster.
 He quickly rose up the world rankings: equal 15th in January 1980, sixth in January 1981, equal fourth in July 1981, fourth in January 1982 and second behind Karpov in July 1982.

 As a teenager, Kasparov shared the USSR Chess Championship in 1981 with Lev Psakhis (12.5/17), although Psakhis won their game.
-His first win in a superclass-level international tournament was scored at Bugojno, Yugoslavia, in 1982.
-He earned a place in the 1982 Moscow Interzonal tournament, which he won, to qualify for the Candidates Tournament.
+His second win in an international tournament was scored at Bugojno, Yugoslavia, in 1982, overcoming Tigran Petrosian in the final.
+This victory earned him a place in the 1982 Moscow Interzonal tournament, which he won, to qualify for the Candidates Tournament.
 At age 19, he was the youngest Candidate since Bobby Fischer, who was 15 when he qualified in 1958.